code-iai/iai_mab_control/README_acquisition.md

 $ app/acquisition/server.py --http_port 9000 --socket_port 9090
 ```

-When controlling the Nikon Z6 II without cable, the hotspot has to be enabled on the camera device and the computer has to establish an additional WiFi connection to it before starting the process from the acquisition application.
+When working with the Nikon Z6 II we figured that setting the AF-area mode to **Wide-area AF (L)** works best.
+Also when controlling the Nikon Z6 II without cable, the hotspot has to be enabled on the camera device and the computer has to establish an additional WiFi connection to it before starting the process from the acquisition application.

 ## Calibration